videvelop/cloud-learn/hello-worlds-to-aws/005-s3-bucket-for-store-retrieve-backup-RDB-onprem-to-ec2/README.md

 4. Restore the backup to ec2's mariadb.
 Get the DB up and running in EC2.
 RDB (e.g., mariadb) installation, backup, restore commands are not covered in detail in this sample.
 The only step unknown to you after finishing all the prior exercises is how to download the backup from s3 to ec2.
 We shall go through that here.

-If you have docker, you may try the following to create Maria DB and take a backup to restore in ec2 instance.
+If you have docker, you may try the following to create Maria DB and take a backup in your laptop.
 ```
 $ docker run --detach --name some-mariadb --env MARIADB_USER=example-user --env MARIADB_PASSWORD=my_cool_secret --env MARIADB_ROOT_PASSWORD=my-secret-pw -p 3306:3306  mariadb:latest
 $ mysql --host=127.0.0.1 --user root  --password=my-secret-pw << END